External/carried module resits

 You can download information about your student status and access to facilities as an external student here.
 You should first check your eligibility, and you'll also need to find out about how and when to apply, how much your resit will cost and when it is likely to take place.

-Undergraduate students who have resit opportunities remaining following the August resit session may retake failed modules for a final attempt in the following session.
+Undergraduate students who have resit opportunities remaining after the August resit period may retake failed modules for a final attempt in the following academic year.

-Postgraduate students who have resit opportunities remaining may be permitted one final attempt as an external candidate in the following session.
+Postgraduate students who have resit opportunities remaining may be permitted one final attempt as an external candidate in the following academic year.

 If you have been granted a "first attempt" resit, you will need to confirm with your parent school if you wish to take it.
 If you accept the opportunity to re-sit as a "first attempt", your original mark will be expunged and your result for the re-sit will apply, even if it is lower than your original mark.
 Contact your school to find out further information on "first attempts".